Testsigma

 Handling Selenium Exception using Nested Try-Catch blocks

-A try-catch block can have another try-catch block within them.
+A try-catch block can have another try-catch block within it.
 That is called a nested try-catch block.

 Example